 They also know that it is so difficult for a newcomer to replace them that they no longer believe they have a requirement to do the people's will to be re-elected.
-Of course, that was before the recent populist movement that has Donald Trump and Ted Cruz and Bernie Sanders, ostensibly outsiders to the presidential process, doing so well today.
-To not be an incumbent in 2016 is now a major advantage for the people.
+Of course, that was before the recent populist movement that has Donald Trump and Ted Cruz and Bernie Sanders, ostensibly outsiders to the presidential process, doing so well in the elections of today.
+Trump a big outsider was our president for four of the past five years and other than annoying some people with his rhetoric, he did a great job with with great policies, great courage, and a penchant to get things done to make America Great Again!
+To not be an incumbent in 2022 should now a major advantage for the people.
 But, will the establishment still have the power and the gall to direct the results?
 We'll see!

 The TEA Party movement of 2009 from its first brew was unfairly defamed by the corrupt progressive media.
 Yet, it is the TEA Party, a term not mentioned much today that built the foundation for today's populist movement.
 This movement has brought us candidates who do not owe their allegiance to big donors or the Party machines.